Four diverse college students sitting outside with notebooks, eating salads

 2. Stick to a healthy, balanced diet

-Aside from creating an exercise routine, it’s essential that you fill your body with the right type and right amount of food.
+Aside from creating an exercise routine, you must fill your body with the right type and right amount of food.
 As the saying goes, you are what you eat, so you should start thinking about what you take in.
 You might consider downloading a free app like MyFitnessPal or Fooducate to help you track how much and what kinds of food you’re eating.
 You can also see if your college’s health services department offers free or reduced-price meetings with a nutritionist, so you can better understand what foods you should be eating.

 3. Keep track of your meals and activities